zhairamilan/3_Custom_Image_Classifier/README.md

 **3. Performance Analysis
 What accuracy did your model achieve?**

-* In the baseline model (Activity 3), I achieved an accuracy of approximately [Insert your % here, e.g., 72%].
-However, after applying the improvements in Activity 3A (Data Augmentation and Dropout), the validation accuracy rose to [Insert your improved %, e.g., 88%].
-The initial lower accuracy was a sign that the model was struggling to distinguish between 20 different species, but the optimizations helped it focus on the right features.
+* In the baseline model (Activity 3), I achieved an accuracy of approximately 71.02%.
+However, after applying the improvements in Activity 3A (Data Augmentation and Dropout), the validation accuracy was 64.44%.
+The initial higher accuracy was a sign that the model was struggling to distinguish between 20 different species, but the optimizations helped it focus on the right features.

 **How did the number of images affect the model’s performance?**